COMP6900/COMP6900.github.io/pages/Lectures/lec2.md

 ## Interrupt Instruction

 For a userspace application to invoke a syscall in riscv, they use the `ecall` instruction which jumps into supervisor mode.
+ECALL = Executive Call.

 - This normally starts by storing the registers (app) on the stack.
 Note by making an `ecall` instruction, we went from virtual addressing to physical addressing within the kernel.
 So we are storing the app's registers on the kernel stack, usually starting at a relatively high frame addr.
 Note, some services wont need to use registers at all and only manipulate memory directly.
 In this case the registers do not need to be saved.
 - It then captures specific registers like `pc` and the current privilege level, and set the cause of the interrupt from the syscall API register to the `mcause` register.
 Then it checks if the interrupt was a page fault, which means `mtval` reg needs to hold the virtual address which the process tried to access.
 - Now it can turn off interrupts and look up an IDT for the interrupt number and handler function.
 Then it simply jumps to that interrupt handler function